appdev-lessons/contact-book-first-database/content.md

 - In Ruby, when we use the `<` operator between two classes it means:
 - The class on the right is greater than the class on the left.
   - Not quite.
 This operator means "inherit" in the case of classes.
-- Pass all of the methods from the class on the right into the class on the left.
+- The class on the left should inherit all of the methods from the class on the right.
   - Yes!
 {: .choose_best #inheritance_1 title="Inheritance, 1" points="1" answer="2" }